OpenClaw AI Review 2026: The Open-Source Personal AI Assistant That Actually Does Things

 Then came OpenClaw (openclaw.ai).

-Built by developer Peter Steinberger (known online as @steipete) and a fast-growing open-source community, OpenClaw is quietly becoming one of the most talked-about AI tools of 2026, not because of a corporate marketing blitz, but because people who install it keep sharing variations of the same reaction: "This is what the future feels like."
+Built by developer Peter Steinberger (known online as @steipete) and a fast-growing open-source community, OpenClaw is becoming one of the most talked-about AI tools of 2026, not because of a corporate marketing blitz, but because people who install it keep sharing variations of the same reaction: "This is what the future feels like."

 What Is OpenClaw?

 It clears your inbox.
 It sends emails on your behalf.
 It manages your calendar.
 It checks you in for flights.
 It browses the web.
 It writes and executes code.
 It builds its own skills.
-It runs autonomously in the background while you sleep, completing tasks via scheduled cron jobs and proactive "heartbeat" check-ins.
+It runs in the background while you sleep, completing tasks via scheduled cron jobs and proactive "heartbeat" check-ins.

 Key Features: What Makes OpenClaw Different